Tiago-Salles/contate-me/README.md

 </span>

 <p align="center">
-I'm Tiago and i want share with you my principal project<br>I am a <strong>developer.</strong> This app is a services mural, with Contate-me self-employeds can share their services and be contacted in one click<br>
+I'm Tiago and i want to share with you my main project<br>I am a <strong>developer.</strong> This app is a services mural, with Contate-me self-employeds can share their services and be contacted in one click<br>
 </p>

 <p align="center">